Probing dynamical dark energy with late-time data: Evidence, tensions, and the limits of the $w_0w_a$CDM framework: Introduction

 In particular, a growing body of work shows that extensions such as \textit{dynamical dark energy} (DDE) can substantially improve the joint consistency of BAO and supernova data relative to $\Lambda$CDM.
 Recent BAO measurements from DESI~\cite{DESI:2024mwx,DESI:2025zgx} provide high-precision distance ratios over a wide redshift range and have prompted renewed scrutiny of late-time model extensions, particularly DDE scenarios~\cite{Giare:2024gpk,Gialamas:2024lyw,Gialamas:2025qph,RoyChoudhury:2024wri,Dinda:2024kjf,Giare:2024oil,RoyChoudhury:2025dhe,RoyChoudhury:2025iis,Scherer:2025esj,Pang:2025lvh,Roy:2024kni,Ormondroyd:2025iaf,Li:2025cxn,Li:2025dde,Cortes:2024lgw,Najafi:2024qzm,Wang:2024dka,Giare:2025pzu,Kessler:2025kju,Teixeira:2025czm,Sabogal:2025jbo,Cheng:2025lod,Herold:2025hkb,Cheng:2025hug,Ozulker:2025ehg,Lee:2025pzo,Silva:2025twg,Fazzari:2025lzd,Bouhmadi-Lopez:2025lzm,Mishra:2025goj,Wolf:2024set,Wolf:2025ace,Wolf:2025mco,Wolf:2025rde,Wolf:2026ccg}, including their potential relation to the $H_0$ tension.
 In the DESI DR2 analysis, combinations including CMB and BAO have been reported to prefer an evolving dark-energy equation of state within common parameterizations for some dataset choices, while other studies emphasize the dependence on priors, degeneracies, and the specific selection of low-redshift data~\cite{DESI:2025zgx,Giare:2025pzu}.
+A recent multi-model DESI DR2 analysis combining CMB, BAO, and SN~Ia data similarly finds evidence for dynamical dark energy in several late-time frameworks, while the inferred $H_0$ remains close to early-universe values and hence leaves the Hubble tension unresolved~\cite{Zhang:2026dde}.
 This motivates a concrete question that can be addressed with current data: \emph{are the inferred late-time dynamics stable under reasonable changes in the low-redshift distance dataset, and when an evolving-DE preference is found, does it correlate with alleviating (or worsening) the $H_0$ tension?}

 A widely used phenomenological description of dynamical dark energy is the Chevallier--Polarski--Linder (CPL) equation-of-state parameterization~\cite{Chevallier:2000qy,Linder:2002et},